-As at January 31, 2019, \$324.5 million of the revolving operating credit facility remained available for use and the outstanding balance of \$25.5 million was required to be repaid in February 2024.
-Subsequent to January 31, 2019, an additional \$241.5 million was drawn on the credit facility to finance the acquisition of Visual Compliance on February 12, 2019.
-We were in compliance with the covenants of the credit facility as at January 31, 2019 and remain in compliance as of the date of this MD&A.
+As at January 31, 2020, the credit facility was undrawn and \$350.0 million of the revolving operating credit facility remained available for use.
+We were in compliance with the covenants of the credit facility as at January 31, 2020 and remain in compliance as of the date of this MD&A.

 Short-form base shelf prospectus.
 On June 6, 2018, we filed a final short-form base shelf prospectus (the "Base Shelf Prospectus"), allowing us to offer and issue the following securities: (i) common shares; (ii) preferred shares; (iii) senior or subordinated unsecured debt securities; (iv) subscription receipts; (v) warrants; and (vi) securities comprised of more than one of the aforementioned common shares, preferred shares, debt securities, subscription receipts and/ or warrants offered together as a unit.
 These securities may be offered separately or together, in separate series, in amounts, at prices and on terms to be set forth in one or more shelf prospectus supplements.
-The aggregate initial offering price of securities that may be sold by us (or certain of our current or future shareholders) pursuant to the Base Shelf Prospectus during the 25-month period that the Base Shelf Prospectus, including any amendments thereto, remains valid is limited to an aggregate of \$750 million.
+The aggregate initial offering price of securities that may be sold by us (or certain of our current or future shareholders) pursuant to the Base Shelf Prospectus during the 25-month period that the Base Shelf Prospectus, including any amendments thereto, remains valid was limited to an aggregate of \$750 million.